CISC452MLProject/CISC-452-Group-22/docs/proposal.typ

 - Mean Absolute Error (MAE): We will calculate the MAE between the predicted joint coordinates and the ground truth annotations for each key joint—feet, hips, hands, elbows, and knees.
 This metric provides an average measure of the key joint's prediction error in pixels.
 - Percentage of Correct Keypoints (PCK): The PCK metric assesses the percentage of correctly predicted joints within a specified threshold distance from the ground truth.
 We will use thresholds based on a fixed pixel value.
 Model Efficiency and Real-Time Performance
 - Inference Speed (Frames Per Second): We will measure the model's inference speed to ensure real-time performance when overlaying skeletons onto live video feeds.
 The target benchmark is a minimum of 30 frames per second (FPS) on a conventional laptop brought to the climbing event.
-This laptop will capture logging information encapsulating the model's computational requirements, including CPU and GPU usage, to evaluate its suitability for deployment on various portable devices.
 Robustness and Generalization
 - Cross-Condition Evaluation: To ensure robustness, the model's performance will be fed a custom testing set collected under diverse conditions, with the lighting variation, image capture angle, climber attire, and background complexities controlled.

 = Expected Results and Analysis

 We anticipate that our deep neural network model will achieve high accuracy in estimating the positions of key joints in speed climbing videos and will operate efficiently enough for real-time applications.
-The following outlines our expected outcomes and the methods we will use to analyze and interpret the results.
-Analysis of this data will validate our approach's effectiveness and provide insights for future improvements and suitability for potential adaptations to other high-velocity sports motion analysis applications.
+The outline below shows our expected outcomes and the methods we will use to analyze and interpret the results.

 High Accuracy in Joint Localization